The story of 7 days in Athens. It was not planned, but I’m glad we made it through it all safely.

 Staying in Monastiraki, the centre of Athens

-This might come to a shock to you (as it was for me as well) but the city centre of Athens is inhabited by immigrants and refugees.
-I don’t mind, but it was so unexpected and they are so many, it looked like we arrived in a bazaar.
-Spices shops, mini-markets and falafel restaurants.
+This might come as a shock to you (as it was to me as well), but the city center of Athens is inhabited by immigrants and refugees.
+I don’t mind, but it was so unexpected, and they are so many it looked like we had arrived in a bazaar.
+Spices shops, mini-markets, and falafel restaurants.

 Check here all the vegan restaurant I loved in Athens.

 As the location of the hostel was central, everything was walking distance.
 And it was amazing how just after a few blocks, you would leave that dubious neighbourhood and get to the big boulevards with international brand shops and tourists.